forseti-security/forseti-security/_docs/howto/deploy/change-gcp-deployment.md

 ### Change deployment properties
-1. Check `deploy-forseti.yaml.sample` to see if there are any new properties that you need to copy over to your previously generated `deploy-forseti-<timestamp>.yaml`.
+1. Check `deploy-forseti.yaml.sample` to see if there are any new properties that you need to copy over to your previously generated `deploy-forseti-<TIMESTAMP>.yaml`.
 You can use `git diff` to compare what changed.
 For example, to see the diff between the latest (HEAD) and one revision ago:

    ```bash
    $ git diff origin/master..HEAD~1 -- deploy-forseti.yaml.sample
    ```

-1. Edit `deploy-forseti-<timestamp>.yaml` and update the values of the new properties.
+1. Edit `deploy-forseti-<TIMESTAMP>.yaml` and update the values of the new properties.

-For example, from v1.1.7 to v1.1.10, the following Compute Engine instance properties have changed.
+For example, from v1.1.7 to v1.1.10, the following Compute Engine instance properties have been changed and/or added.

    ```yaml
    region: $(ref.cloudsql-instance.region)